neurodata/neurodata.io/content/about/agreements.md

 - respond to other lab members' queries within a week,
 - all research artefacts are always open to everyone in the lab,
 - jovo is the final arbiter of the co-authorship list, order, and target venue (you are the arbiter of other details, see below),
+- do research 20 hrs/wk if you are  completing course work, add another 20 hrs/wk once coursework is completed (prorate for days/weeks school is closed)
 - upon submitting a paper, by that day
     - post manuscript to a preprint server,
     - post  reproducible code,